StrawberryBe/analytics.de-DE/help/import/c-data-sources/datasrc-template/datasrc-import-file-reference.md

 **.FIN-Datei**

-Wenn Sie die Datenquelle-Datei ausgefüllt haben, können Sie sie per FTP in Analytics einfügen.
+Wenn Sie die Datenquellendatei ausgefüllt haben, können Sie sie per FTP in Analytics übertragen.
 Es ist jedoch eine weitere Datei erforderlich, damit Ihre Daten verarbeitet werden können.
 You will need to upload an empty text file with the same name of your data file, but with a [!DNL .fin] extension.

 For example, if you upload a (tab-delimited) data file called [!DNL myproductdata.txt], you would also need to upload an empty text file called [!DNL myproductdata.fin].
 Without the [!DNL .fin] file, data would never be processed.